Febzey/SimplyVanilla.net/README.md

 # How to use

-1. **Read through the code to ensure I am not doing anything malicous**
+1. **Read through the code to ensure I am not doing anything malicous (running something blind is never a good idea)**
 2. Install nodeJS >=16.10.0
 3. Ensure nodeJS & NPM are installed.
 4. Install yarn with `npm install -g yarn`